 Newark, New Jersey, US

 If it looks like a Remington No.2 to you, that's because that's basically what it was.
-The Manhattan Typewriter Company was incorporated in 1896 by John Brown Price and began producing these clones after the patents for the Remington No.2 typewriter expired in 1898.
+The Manhattan Typewriter Company was incorporated in 1896 by John Brown Price which began producing these clones after the patents for the Remington No.2 typewriter expired in 1898.
 Price made the most minimal of changes, primarily aesthetic.
 A scant few mechanical upgrades were also made, such as to the paper finger, backspace key and ribbon ink mechanism.

 According to the October 8, 1908 issue of Geyer's Stationer, the Newark factory was sold for $50,000 to the Royal Typewriter Co which had outgrown its Brooklyn factory.
 However, as history tells us, Royal would opt to build a new factory in Hartford, Connecticut instead and never move into the Newark space.